alexgomes09/ChatApplication/README.md

 ### Known Issue
 - Project gradle sometime goes out of sync due to kapt annotation bug.
 Please sync the project when following error is thrown.

 <code>Each bind variable in the query must have a matching method parameter.
-Cannot find method parameters for :chatItemId. - com.example.data.dao.ChatDao.getAllChatByChatItemId(long)
+Cannot find method parameters for :chatItemId
 </code>